potokrm/dstk/README.rst

 ==============================

 This repository contains advanced tools for Data Scientists to use them as off-the-shelf solution.
-Feel free to use and contribute.
+Feel free to use and contribute. here

 Setup
 -----